tensorflow/tfjs-models/deeplab/demo/README.md

 yarn watch
 ```

+**Warning**: *Running the Cityscapes model in the demo is resource-intensive and might crash your browser.*

 ## Development

 If you are developing the model locally and want to test the changes in the demo, proceed as follows: